Elland Road: Football internationals

-The ground has hosted three England men's international fixtures and one England women's international.
+The ground has hosted three England men's international fixtures and three England women's international.
 On 8 June 1995, England drew 3–3 with Sweden.
 This was the first England home international played away from Wembley in 22 years, and the first time since 1946 that a new ground had hosted an England international game.
 The second game was a friendly match against Italy on 27 March 2002 while the new Wembley was being built.
 In addition, Elland Road would have been a potential host stadium for the football tournament at the 2000 Summer Olympics had Manchester won its bid to host the 2000 Summer Olympics as well as in the failed English bid to host the 2018 FIFA World Cup.

 England women defeated the Netherlands 5–1 at Elland Road in their final preparation match before winning UEFA Women's Euro 2022 as the host nation.

 When England were picked to host Euro 96, the most recent men's international tournament held in the country, Elland Road was selected as one of the eight venues.
 It staged three Group B matches, all of them involving Spain.
 The first two were 1–1 draws with Bulgaria on 9 June 1996 and France on 15 June 1996.
 The third was a 2–1 win over Romania on 18 June 1996.

+Temporary venue

 Two of Leeds' West Yorkshire rivals have also used Elland Road as their temporary 'home'.
 The first club to benefit from the facilities was Huddersfield Town, when a fire struck their ground on 3 April 1950.
 Leeds offered its services and Huddersfield played the last two games of the 1949–50 season there before returning to Leeds Road the next season, following extensive work to revamp the burnt main stand.
 Bradford City used Elland Road for three matches after 11 May 1985 when a fire consumed a stand at Valley Parade during a match against Lincoln City.
 Two months after the Bradford City stadium fire, the 1966 World Cup Final teams from England and West Germany met in a rematch at Elland Road and raised £46,000 for the Fire Disaster Fund, with England winning the game, 6–4.

 When non-league team, Farsley Celtic, reached the first round of the FA Cup in 1974, the game was played at Elland Road.
 Farsley's opposition was Division Three side Tranmere Rovers and a crowd of 10,337 saw the League club win, 2–0.
 In 1990 Elland Road hosted the replay to the final of the FA Vase which Yeading F.C. won 1–0 against Bridlington Town A.F.C.

 Former Manchester United manager Alex Ferguson said that Elland Road was "the most intimidating venue in Europe".